 The Conduct Committee is comprised of volunteers from the Kiwiburn community who have skills, training and experience in fields such as counselling, teaching, mediation, and crisis management.
-A diverse panel of seven members is envisaged by mid-2018.
+A diverse panel of members is envisaged.

 Jo Artemis (Lead)

 The purpose of the Conduct Committee is to provide a safe, consistent, fair and confidential process, by which reports of behaviour that transgresses the Kiwiburn Code of Conduct can be investigated, documented and actioned.
 The outcome of an investigation can be one of four levels: